Emergency Wetlands Resources Act

 The Emergency Wetlands Resources Act of 1986 became a United States federal law (P.L.)
 99-645 (100 Stat.
 3582) on November 10, 1986.
 Prior to the Act the purchase of wetlands by the Federal Government had been prohibited.
 The Act allocated funds from the Land and Water Conservation Fund (LWCF) for the purchase of wetlands by the Secretary of Interior, who is head of the United States Department of the Interior.
 The Act also instituted a National Wetlands Priority Conservation Plan which was to be established and set up by the Secretary.
 Included in this plan was a requirement for all States to include wetlands as part of their Comprehensive Outdoors Recreation plan.
 The plan also transferred the Migratory Bird Conservation Fund amounts which were to be equal to the import duties on arms and ammunition.
 The main purpose of the Act was to ensure a follow through on international obligations and fulfillment of these obligations on the various past and future migratory bird treaties.
 It also promoted the conservation of wetlands so the benefits they provide could be maintained.

 An extension of the Wetlands Loan Act of 1961 which had been established and approved on October 4, 1961 was also provided by the Act.
-Under this extension wetlands loan advances would be forgiven and it extend the appropriation through September 30, 1988.
+Under this extension wetlands loan advances would be forgiven and the appropriation extended through September 30, 1988.
 A requirement was outlined in the Act which instructed the Secretary to report to the United States Congress on all losses of wetlands.
 The Secretary was to also investigate these losses and outline his findings in these reports to provide information as to whether or not federal programs and/or policies contributed to any of the wetland losses.
 Other responsibilities tasked to the Secretary were to complete the mapping of all the wetlands in the contiguous United States and those in the non-contiguous portions of the U.S. by September 30, 1990.
 This was to be done in conjunction with inventorying all of the National Wetlands which were to be completed eight years later on September 30, 1998 with continuation at ten-year intervals thereafter.
-Updates were to be provided to previous reports to help update and improve the “Status and Trends of Wetlands and Deep-water Habitat in the Coterminous United States, 1950’s to 1970’s” from September 1982.
+Updates were to be provided to previous reports to help update and improve the “Status and Trends of Wetlands and Deep-water Habitat in the Coterminous United States, 1950s to 1970s” from September 1982.